AvaloniaCommunity/Avalonia.FuncUI.Docs/src/controls/DockPanel.md

 ```

 You can use multiple dockings inside of one panel.
 It will dock in order of the children list
-(You can see that in the example).
+(you can see that in the example).

 **Example**